Místico

-Luis Ignacio Urive Alvirde (born December 22, 1982), better known by his ring name Místico (Spanish for "Mystic"), is a Mexican luchador enmascarado (or masked professional wrestler).
-He is signed to Consejo Mundial de Lucha Libre (CMLL).
-He also makes appearances for All Elite Wrestling (AEW), Major League Wrestling (MLW), and New Japan Pro-Wrestling (NJPW).
+Luis Ignacio Urive Alvirde (born December 22, 1982), better known by his ring name Místico (Spanish for "Mystic"), is a Mexican professional wrestler.
+He is signed to both the Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where he is the current CMLL World Light Heavyweight Champion and one-third of the CMLL World Trios Champions with Máscara Dorada and Neón as El Sky Team, and the American promotion All Elite Wrestling (AEW).
+He also makes appearances for Major League Wrestling (MLW), New Japan Pro-Wrestling (NJPW), where he is one-half of the current IWGP Junior Heavyweight Tag Team Champions with El Desperado in their first reign as a team and Mistico's first individual reign, and Ring of Honor (ROH). where he is one-half of the ROH World Tag Team Champions with Máscara Dorada.

-Initially working as Místico, he later signed with WWE, where he was known under the name Sin Cara (Spanish for "Without Face" or "Faceless").
-Upon his return to Mexico, he worked under the name Myzteziz in AAA, before settling on the ring name Carístico upon returning to CMLL in 2015.
+From 2006 to 2011, Urive was the top técnico (those that portray the "good guys") and biggest box office draw in Mexico for a number of years.
+Despite having worked under previous ring names, he gained popularity in CMLL as Místico, a religious character who was the storyline protégé of the professional wrestling priest Fray Tormenta.
+Between 2011 and 2014, he worked for WWE under the ring name Sin Cara (Spanish for "Without Face" or "Faceless"; after which, his ring name was given to his storyline rival Hunico).
+Urive then worked for Lucha Libre AAA Worldwide (AAA), adopting the name Myzteziz, and returned to CMLL in 2015 under the name Carístico.
 (Note: The name is a portmanteau of his two most well known names " Místico" and "Sin Cara".)
 In 2021, he regained the Místico name, due to his successor and tag team partner Místico II leaving CMLL.

-From 2006 to 2011, Urive was the top técnico (those that portray the good guys) and was the biggest box office draw in Mexico for a number of years.
-Despite having worked under previous ring names, he gained popularity in CMLL as Místico, a religious character who was the storyline protégé of the wrestling priest Fray Tormenta.
-Between 2011 and 2014, he worked for WWE under the ring name Sin Cara (after which, his ring name was given to his storyline rival Hunico).
-Urive then worked for Lucha Libre AAA Worldwide (AAA), adopting the name Myzteziz, and returned to CMLL in 2015 under the name Carístico.
-On two occasions in 2008, Místico held five championships simultaneously and has won most major CMLL championships over the years as well as CMLL's Torneo Gran Alternativa and Leyenda de Plata tournaments on three occasions each.
+On two occasions in 2008, Místico held five championships simultaneously and has won most major CMLL championships over the years, as well as CMLL's Torneo Gran Alternativa and Leyenda de Plata tournaments on three occasions each.

 Urive is the son of Miguel Urive, who wrestled under the ring name Dr. Karonte, the brother of wrestlers Astro Boy, Argos, Argenis and Dr. Karonte Jr, the cousin of wrestlers Magnus and Ulises Jr. as well as the nephew of CMLL booker Tony Salazar.